 Leadership of BLC

-Jerald C. Finney – National Director and Legal Counsel
+Jerald C. Finney – Legal Counsel

 I will be devoting all my working time (many hours every week) to the BLC; to helping churches who wish to please God by remaining under the Lord Jesus Christ alone.
 Man’s highest law, the First Amendment and corresponding state constitutional provisions are statements of Bible principles which protect the right of churches to choose to remain under God only.
 Such churches enjoy many advantages over churches who choose to place themselves under man’s law rather than remain exclusively under God’s law.